Maya 2011 Essential Training

 - Rendering with the mental ray engine

-Hi!
-I'm George Maestri.
-Welcome to Maya 2011 Essential Training.
-Maya 2011 is one of the most popular 3D modeling, rendering and animation packages on the market today.
-It's used for special effects, character animation and motion graphics for feature films, television, design and games.
+- Hi, I'm George Maestri and welcome to Maya 2011 Essential Training.
+Maya 2011 is one of the most popular 3-D modeling, rendering and animation packages on the market today.
+It is used for special effects, character animation and motion graphics for feature films, television, design and games.
 Maya 2011 Essential Training will give you the skills you need to model, texture, animate and render within this very deep and robust piece of software.
-First, we'll look at Maya's interface, learn how to navigate and manipulate objects in 3D.
+First, we'll look at Maya's interface, learn how to navigate and manipulate objects in 3-D.

-I'll first show you how to rig a simple character.
-Then, we'll animate the character in a short scene using the assets we've created.
+I'll first show you how to rig a simple character then we'll animate the character in a short scene using the assets we've created.
 Finally, we'll look at rendering in Maya.
-We're learning how to set up lights and cameras, as well as how to create realistic effects, such as depth of field and motion blur.
+We'll learn how to set up lights and cameras as well as how to create realistic effects, such as depth of field and motion blur.
 We'll also set up a complete scene for rendering and final output.
-We've got a lot to cover, so let's get started with Maya 2011, Essential Training.
+We've got a lot to cover so let's get started with Maya 2011 Essential Training.

 Illustrator CC 2013 One-on-One: Fundamentals1,633,291 Views

 iOS 8 App Development with Swift 1 Essential Training999,394 Views